localstack/docs/content/en/getting-started/auth-token.md

 - If you want to continue using LocalStack without pro features you can set `ACTIVATE_PRO=0`.
 ```

-There are several reasons a key activation can fail:
+Key activation in LocalStack can fail for several reasons:

-* Missing credentials: Using `localstack/localstack-pro` requires per default to have an auth token or legacy API key set.
+-   **Missing Credentials:** Using the `localstack/localstack-pro` image typically requires an Auth Token or a legacy API key.
-* Invalid license: there is no valid license associated with your user account, for example because the license has expired.
+-   **Invalid License:** This occurs if there's no valid license linked to your account, possibly due to expiration.
-* License server cannot be reached: LocalStack will try to perform an offline license activation if the license server cannot be reached, but will require a re-activation every 24 hours.
+-   **License Server Unreachable:** LocalStack attempts offline activation if the license server is inaccessible, but this necessitates re-activation every 24 hours.

-If you are using the `localstack/localstack-pro` image, but cannot activate your license, we recommend falling back to the community version `localstack/localstack`.
-If that is not an option, you can set `ACTIVATE_PRO=0` which will attempt to start LocalStack without pro features.
+If you're using the `localstack/localstack-pro` image but are unable to activate your license, consider switching to the community version, `localstack/localstack`.
+If switching isn't feasible, setting `ACTIVATE_PRO=0` will try to start LocalStack without the Pro features.

 Navigate to our [FAQ page]({{< ref "faq" >}}) if your are having troubles with the LocalStack license activation.
 If you have any further problems concerning your license activation, or if the steps do not help, do not hesitate to [contact us](https://localstack.cloud/contact/).